-Henry Bainbridge was born 1831 in Tollerton, was sixth and youngest child of John Bainbridge & Mary Bainbridge.
+Henry BAINBRIDGE, our 3rd Great Grandfather, was born 1831 in Tollerton, was sixth and youngest child of John BAINBRIDGE & Mary BAINBRIDGE.
 Raised in Tollerton, Henry followed in his father’s footsteps and aged 18, joined his elder brother Joseph as an agricultural labourer living with, and working for, the Sadler family, farmers in Tollerton.

 During the Georgian era, the process of enclosure created a landless working class that provided the labour required in the new industries developing in the north of England.
 For example: “In agriculture the years between 1760 and 1820 are the years of wholesale enclosure in which, in village after village, common rights are lost.”
 E. P. Thompson argues that “Enclosure (when all the sophistications are allowed for) was a plain enough case of class robbery.”

 Enclosures were by means of local acts of Parliament, called the Inclosure Acts.
 These parliamentary enclosures consolidated strips in the open fields into more cohesive units, and enclosed much of the remaining pasture commons or wastes.
 Parliamentary enclosures usually provided commoners with some other land in compensation for the loss of common rights, although often of poor quality and much smaller.
 Enclosure consisted of exchange in land, and an extinguishing of common rights.
 This allowed farmers consolidated and fenced off plots of land, in contrast to multiple small strips spread out and separated.